A medical abortion (or what some call, "the abortion pill") is one that is brought about by taking medications that will end a pregnancy.

 The length of a pregnancy is usually measured by the number of days that have passed since the first day of the woman's last menstrual period (abbreviated as LMP).
 Medical abortions can be performed as early as a pregnancy can be confirmed.
 In fact, the shorter the time that a woman has been pregnant, the better the medications will work.
 Because they do not work as well later in pregnancy, medical abortion is often not an option after nine weeks (or 63 days) LMP.
 After that, surgical abortion may be the safest and best option.

-Methotrexate usually is given to a pregnant woman in the form of an injection, or shot, although it can be taken orally.
+This medication is usually is given to a pregnant woman in the form of an injection, or shot, although it can be taken orally.
 Methotrexate stops the ongoing implantation process that occurs during the first several weeks after conception.

 The return visits are very important since there is no other way to be sure that the abortion has been completed.
 With methotrexate, 80-85% of women will abort within two weeks.
 Some will take longer and may need more doses of misoprostol.
 With mifepristone, 95-97% of women will abort within two weeks.
-About 1 in 20 women who try medical abortion will need to have a surgical abortion because the medication does not work for her.
+About 1 in 20 women who try medical abortion will later need to have a surgical abortion because the medication does not work for her.

 The most common side effects of medical abortion are caused by misoprostol, the medication taken after the methotrexate or mifepristone.
 The side effects may include: cramps similar to those with a heavy menstrual period, headache, nausea, vomiting, diarrhea, and heavy bleeding.